davidcalikes/Late-Gigs/docs/README.md

 * Create The Google Sheets Database

-  * Create a Google Spreadsheet called 'late-gigs' on Google Drive with 4 sheets:
+  * Create a Google Spreadsheet called 'late_gigs' on Google Drive with 4 sheets:
     * venues
     * standby